nextcloud/spreed/README.md

 The HPB also takes care of signaling, decreasing the load of many calls on the Talk server and optional SIP integration so users can dial in to calls by phone.

+⚠️ **Important:** When using a HPB, your Nextcloud instance must have distributed caching enabled.
+See the [Nextcloud server documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/caching_configuration.html) for more details.

 If you need to use Talk in an enterprise environment, [contact our sales team](https://nextcloud.com/enterprise/buy/) for access to the Talk High Performance Back-end.
 See our website for more details and [pricing](https://nextcloud.com/talk/#scalability).

 ## Development Setup